Dijkstras algorithm with predictions to solve the single-source many-targets shortest-path problem: Preliminaries

-We first describe the standard Dijkstra algorithm, adapted to many targets; we use \Dijkstra\ to refer to this algorithm.

-Dijkstra's algorithm associates a \emph{tentative distance} $d(v)$ with every node $v \in V$ and maintains the invariant that $d(v) \ge \delta(v)$ for every $v \in V$.
+We first describe the standard Dijkstra algorithm (referred to as \Dijkstra), adapted to many targets. \Dijkstra\ associates a \emph{tentative distance} $d(v)$ with every node $v \in V$ and maintains the invariant that $d(v) \ge \delta(v)$ for every $v \in V$.
 Initially, $d(s) = 0$ and $d(v) = \infty$ for all $v \in V$.
 The set of nodes is partitioned into the set of \emph{settled} and \emph{unsettled} nodes.
 Initially, all nodes are unsettled, and whenever the algorithm declares a node $v$ to be settled, its tentative distance is exact, i.e., $d(v) = \delta(v)$.
 The algorithm maintains a priority queue $\pq$ to keep track of the distance labels of the unsettled nodes $v \in V$ with $d(v) \neq \infty$.
 Initially, only the source node $s$ is contained in $\pq$.
-In each iteration, the algorithm removes from $\pq$ an unsettled node $u$ of minimum tentative distance, declares it to be settled and scans each outgoing edge $(u,v) \in E$ to check whether $d(v)$ needs to be updated; we also say that edge $(u,v)$ is \emph{relaxed}.
+In each iteration, the algorithm removes from $\pq$ an unsettled node $u$ of minimum tentative distance, declares it to be settled and scans each outgoing edge $(u,v) \in E$ to check whether $d(v)$ needs to be updated; we also say that edge $(u,v)$ is \emph{relaxed} (pseudocode in Algorithm \ref{alg:relax}).
 The algorithm terminates when a node $u \in T$ becomes settled.
 In the worst case, \Dijkstra\ performs $n$ \del, $n$ \ins\ and $m$ \dec\ operations.
 Its running time crucially depends on how efficiently these operations are supported by the underlying priority queue data structure.
-In this context, \emph{Fibonacci heaps} \cite{fredman1987fibonacci} are the (theoretically) most efficient data structure, supporting all these operations in (amortised) time $O(m + n \log n)$.
+In this context, \emph{Fibonacci heaps} introduced by \cite{fredman1987fibonacci} are the (theoretically) most efficient data structure, supporting all these operations in (amortised) time $O(m + n \log n)$.
 It is important to realise though that the actual time needed by the queue operations depends on the size (i.e., number of elements) of the priority queue.
-In general, a smaller queue size results in a better overall runtime of the algorithm.
+In general, a smaller queue size results in a better overall running time of the algorithm.